Namrajp/my_blog/README.md

 npm install --save-dev nodemon npx nodemon --exec npx babel-node src/server.js
 ```
+Note: babel used to be compatible with es6 syntax and modules.
 ### Deploy on Heroku:

 Add Procfile with content:- web: npm start